syanix/SupplyChainSystem/context-cicd.md

   - Added conditional steps based on artifact availability
   - Added detailed logging for better troubleshooting
   - This resolves the "Artifact not found" errors during deployment
+- Fixed npm installation error in Docker build:
+  - Changed from `npm ci` to `npm install` in Dockerfile
+  - Added package-lock.json to deployment artifacts
+  - This resolves the "npm ci command can only install with an existing package-lock.json" error
 - Updated all GitHub Actions to latest versions:
   - Updated actions/checkout from v3 to v4
   - Updated actions/setup-node from v3 to v4